 All certified peace officers shall meet the minimum annual hours.
 However, under the circumstances listed below, an agency may request a waiver for a portion of the annual in-service training requirement.
-Any waiver of the annual training request must be made in writing to the POST Director by January 31st of the following year.
+Any waiver of the annual training request must be made in writing to the POST Director or their designee by January 31st of the following year.